-Dr Philip Boughton, Program Manager for the Faculty's Institute of Biomedical Engineering and Technologies, is currently working with researchers from Sydney Medical School to develop a suite of technologies to better detect and assess traumatic brain injuries.
+Biomedical engineering Dr Philip Boughton from the Faculty of Engineering is currently working with researchers from Sydney Medical School to develop a suite of technologies to better detect and assess traumatic brain injuries.

 Dr Boughton and a team of PhD and Masters students are developing wearable biosensors to monitor impacts.

 "We're trying to build technology that can track and relay real-time data on the acceleration, deceleration and rotation of players' heads and necks.
 We want these biosensors to indicate not only concussive single impacts but also tell us when several smaller impacts could add up to a concussion," he said.

 "At the moment we are in the prototype stage, however the plan is to implant this technology into a mouthguard.
 The hope is when a force that is likely to result in a concussion or brain injury is detected, the mouthguard will change colour or vibrate, alerting the player, training staff and referee to the injury.

 "We hope that by developing a mouthguard it will be something that will become available to players at all levels of sport – from amateur through to fully professional athletes."